johankraft/DevAlertDemoSTM32L475/README.md

 ![DevAlert Dispatcher Configuration](https://percepio.com/github_images/DevAlert-Dispatcher-Main.png)

-Select the "Provide Settings Button" and configure it as described at https://devalert.io/dispatcher/setup.
+Select the "Provider Settings Button" and configure it as described at https://devalert.io/dispatcher/setup.
 Dispatcher will register itself as a protocol handler in your standard web browser so it is started by the DevAlert download links.

 When using a DevAlert evaluation account, enter the following information: